forem/forem/.github/ISSUE_TEMPLATE/-core-team-only---new-approved-feature.md

 ---
 name: "[Core Team Only]: New Approved Feature"
 about:
-  This template is for Core Team only.
+about: This template is for Core Team only.
 For feature requests, please use GitHub Discussions.
+  Discussions.
 title: ''
 labels: ''